LeBow Economist’s Research on Airfare Pricing Takes Off Nationally

 Sunstein then singled out Bradley’s paper in a January 24 Bloomberg Opinion column as an examination of positive effects for consumers stemming from the “full fare advertising rule,” a regulation issued by the U.S. Department of Transportation in 2012.

-Bradley says he and his co-author worked to generate some media attention for the paper in 2018, when Congress was considering reversing this regulation as part of a reauthorization bill for the Federal Aviation Administration; posts by Travelers United and the Drexel News Blog at the time noted the potential for higher consumer costs as a result of this change.
+Bradley says he and his co-author worked to generate some media attention for the paper in 2018, when Congress was considering reversing this regulation as part of a reauthorization bill for the Federal Aviation Administration; posts by the Drexel News Blog at the time noted the potential for higher consumer costs as a result of this change.

 The notice from Sunstein more than a year later came from out of the blue.